sjbrown/1kfa/mod_guide_player.md

 Knives card demonstrates.

 Weapons have "power": d4, d6, or d10.
-This determines what die to roll when you roll attack power.
+This determines what die to roll when you roll Might.
 Generally players can increase weapon power with the [Tales of a Weapon](#tales-of-a-weapon) move.

 The GM should decide if the weaponry incurs any additional costs when